Anisocytosis is a condition that can indicate other, more serious blood-related issues.

 Possible Misdiagnosis

-It is important that you and your primary physician seek the services of professionals that deal with blood-related issues if there are any doubt whatsoever.
+It is important that you and your primary physician seek help from professionals who deal with blood-related issues when there is any doubt whatsoever.
+A hematologist may be needed, especially when results are severe, persistent, unexplained or linked with other abnormal blood counts.

-A misdiagnosis can turn into a serious problem if you start treatments for a condition that you do not have.
+A misdiagnosis can turn into a serious problem if you start treatments for a condition you do not have.
+For example, taking iron when you do not need it is not a harmless little wellness habit, since too much iron can be dangerous for some people.

 Treatments for Anisocytosis